By Anchor Plumbing Services

 Do you feel like you’re having a repairman come out every other week for repairs?
 You might be better off getting it replaced.
 The expense may not seem that bad for the first few months of this song and dance, but the price can stack up.

 The same can be said if your toilet requires a bunch of expensive repairs all at once.
-It could be cheaper on your wallet to get a new one.
+It could be cheaper for your wallet to get a new one.

 Sitting on a toilet shouldn’t offer the same challenge as riding a mechanical bull.
 Excessive wobbling and rocking aren’t normal at all.
 Fixing it could be as simple as having a repairman come out to tighten the bolts up a little.